FAQs

 • Yes!
 We offer several pathways to volunteer: through the Mental health Commission Volunteer Drug and Alcohol Counselling Program, or you can contact us directly.

-• Yes!
-However, this needs to be organised through your educational institution.
 Please arrange your course coordinator to reach out to us.
-We take on students for many different timeframes, although it will often be at the commencement of a semester, as per unit requirements.
+We take on tertiary students for many different timeframes, although it will often be at the commencement of a semester, as per unit requirements.

 • We take a range of students across different specialist areas: from medical to our Aboriginal Women’s Service, and each requires a different degree or course.
 Please enquire about the area you are interested in for your internship/work experience through your course coordinator.
 All students need to have a Working with Children (WWC) Check and police clearance.

-• Donations allow us to continue supporting over 7000 every year.
-You can donate directly to us here, or sponsor a woman experiencing domestic violence through our project, HER Board.
+You can donate to us here or sponsor a woman experiencing domestic violence through HER Board.

 Help spread the word about what we offer by following and sharing our latest news on social media.
 We’re on Instagram, Facebook and Linked In.